awslabs/amazon-sagemaker-workshop/Introduction/README.md

 We'll also make use of some of Amazon SageMaker's built-in algorithms, specifically an AWS-optimized version of XGBoost and a deep learning-based image classification algorithm.
 Built-in algorithms enable you to avoid spending time against algorithm/neural net design, provide conveniences such as reduced need for model tuning, and are meant to handle the scalability and reliability issues that arise when working with large datasets.
 As a contrast, in one module we'll use a script defining our own deep learning model rather than a built-in algorithm.
 Whether using your own models or built-in algorithms, all of Amazon SageMaker's features may be used in a similar way.

+To summarize, here are some of the key components and features of Amazon SageMaker demonstrated in this workshop:

+- Using **Notebook Instances** for Exploratory Data Analysis and prototyping.
+- **Local Mode Training** to confirm your code is working before moving on to full scale model training.
+- **Hosted Training** for large scale model training.
+- **Built-in algorithms** designed for web scale and kickstarting data science projects.
+- **Script Mode**, which enables you to use your own model definitions and scripts similar to those outside SageMaker, with prebuilt machine learning containers.
+- **Hosted Endpoints** for near real-time predictions.
+- **Batch Transform** for asynchronous, large scale batch inference.

 ## Modules

 This workshop is divided into multiple modules.
 After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
 You can complete the remaining modules in any order, EXCEPT the Videogame Sales module must be completed before the Extra Credit module.